E9

 How to Fix / Troubleshooting

 - System circulation: Ensure all zone valves and radiator valves are open.
-Check that the Bosch circulation pump runs when there is a call for heat (you should feel vibration or hear it running).
+Check that the Bosch circulation pump runs when there is a call for heat (you should feel vibration or hear it operating).

 - Clean strainers: If your system has a dirt separator or Y-strainer, isolate and clean it.